-\paragraph{Comparison with Chebyshev polynomial preconditioners.} We next compare \framework preconditioners with classical Chebyshev polynomial preconditioners; see, e.g.,~\cite{saad1985practical,barrett1994templates,saad2003iter,saad2011eig}.
-The Chebyshev preconditioners are built using an estimate of a spectral interval $[a,b]$ that we wish to control.
-We apply an affine change of variables
+We next compare \framework preconditioners with classical Chebyshev polynomial preconditioners; see, e.g.,~\cite{saad1985practical,barrett1994templates,saad2003iter,saad2011eig}.
+The Chebyshev preconditioners are built from an estimate of the spectral interval $[a,b]$ to be controlled.
+We use the affine map